-Video: Watching solstices and equinoxes from space | EarthSky.org
+EarthSky | Solstices and equinoxes in a video from space

-In 2019, the summer solstice for the Northern Hemisphere (winter solstice for the Southern Hemisphere) will take place on June 21 at 15:54 UTC; translate UTC to your time.
+In 2022, the December solstice (winter for the Northern Hemisphere, summer for the Southern Hemisphere) will take place at 21:48 UTC today.

-Why does Earth have seasons?
-It’s natural to think our world’s seasons result from Earth’s changing distance from the sun.
-But you can easily understand that’s not the case, when you realize that Earth is farther from the sun in July (northern summer) and closer in January (northern winter).
-The fact that Earth’s Northern and Southern Hemispheres have their summers and winters at opposite times of the year provides a clue to the real reason for seasons: that reason is Earth’s 23 1/2 degree tilt on its axis.
+And the fact that Earth’s Northern and Southern Hemispheres have their summers and winters at opposite times of year provides a clue to the reason for Earth’s seasons.
+That reason is Earth’s 23 1/2-degree tilt on its axis.
+It’s natural to think our world’s seasons result from our changing distance from the sun.
+But we’re closer to the sun in northern winter, and farther from the sun in northern summer.
+So, it’s not Earth’s distance from the sun that causes the seasons to change.
+Instead, on our tilted world, the angle of sunlight striking your location shifts in a yearly cycle, as we travel around the sun.

 The photos and video on this page – from NASA – show Earth’s solstices and equinoxes from space.
 They can help you visualize why our seasons unfold as they do, continuously, throughout each year.

-EUMETSAT‘s Meteosat-9 (a weather satellite) captured the four views below of Earth from geosynchronous orbit in 2010 and 2011.
+EUMETSAT‘s Meteosat-9 (a weather satellite) captured the four views above of Earth from geosynchronous orbit in 2010 and 2011.
 A satellite in geosynchronous orbit stays over the same point on Earth all the time.
-The images show how sunlight fell on the Earth on December 21, 2010 (upper left), March 20, 2011 (upper right), June 21, 2011 (lower left), and September 20, 2011 (lower right).
-Each image was taken at 6:12 a.m. local time.
+And the images above show how sunlight fell on the Earth on December 21, 2010 (upper left), March 20, 2011 (upper right), June 21, 2011 (lower left), and September 20, 2011 (lower right).
+Also, each image was taken at 6:12 a.m. local time.

-Around 6 a.m. local time each day, the sun, Earth, and any geosynchronous satellite form a right angle, affording straight-down view of Earth’s terminator line, that is, the line between our world’s day and night sides.
-The shape of this line between night and day varies with the seasons, which means different lengths of days and differing amounts of warming sunshine.
+Around 6 a.m. local time each day, the sun, Earth, and any geosynchronous satellite form a right angle.
+Thus, affording straight-down view of Earth’s terminator line, that is, the line between our world’s day and night sides.
+The shape of this line between night and day varies with the seasons.
+And results in different lengths of days and differing amounts of warming sunshine.

-The line is actually a curve because the Earth is round, but satellite images show it in two dimensions only.
+While the line is actually a curve because the Earth is round, satellite images show it in two dimensions only.

-On March 20 and September 20, the terminator is a straight north-south line, and the sun is said to sit directly above the equator.
-On December 21, the sun resides directly over the Tropic of Capricorn when viewed from the ground, and sunlight spreads over more of the Southern Hemisphere.
-On June 21, the sun sits above the Tropic of Cancer, spreading more sunlight in the north.
+On March 20 and September 20, the terminator is a straight north-south line, and the sun sits directly above the equator.
+Then on December 21, the sun resides directly over the Tropic of Capricorn when viewed from the ground, and sunlight spreads over more of the Southern Hemisphere.
+Next on June 21, the sun sits above the Tropic of Cancer, spreading more sunlight in the north.

-What’s causing all this change?
-It’s tempting to imagine it’s the sun moving north or south through the seasons.
-But that’s not it.
-Instead, the change in the orientation and angles between the Earth and the sun result from Earth’s never-ending motion in orbit around the sun.

-The axis of the Earth is tilted 23 1/2 degrees relative to the sun and the ecliptic plane.
-The axis is tilted away from the sun at the December solstice and toward the sun at the June solstice, spreading more and less light on each hemisphere.
-At the equinoxes, the tilt is at a right angle to the sun and the light is spread evenly.

 Bottom line: A video from NASA shows how sunlight falls on Earth’s surface during the solstices and equinoxes, as seen by the weather satellite Meteosat-9 in 2010 and 2011.